-If an existing constituent of a Standard Index in Frontier Markets fails to meet the liquidity requirements, but has a weight of more than 10% in the respective country index and its float adjusted market capitalization is above 0.5 times the Global Minimum Size Reference for Emerging Markets, then such constituent will remain in the index.
-However, MSCI would apply a Liquidity Adjustment Factor of 0.5 to the weight of the security, and in the subsequent index review, MSCI:
+If an existing constituent of a Standard Index in Frontier Markets fails to meet the liquidity requirements, but has a weight of more than 10% in the respective country index and its float adjusted market capitalization is above 0.5 times the Global Minimum Size Reference for Emerging Markets, then such constituent will remain in

-46 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.
+&lt;sup>46 If the security has two or more local listings, then the listing with the highest 3-month ATVR would be used.

-47 MSCI classifies markets into three main geographical regions: EMEA, Asia Pacific and Americas.
+&lt;sup>47 MSCI classifies markets into three main geographical regions: EMEA, Asia Pacific and Americas.
 If the security has two or more foreign listings in the same geographical region, then the listing with the highest 3month ATVR would be used.

-48 If the security has two or more foreign listings in a different geographical region, then the listing with the highest 3-month ATVR would be used.
+&lt;sup>48 If the security has two or more foreign listings in a different geographical region, then the listing with the highest 3-month ATVR would be used.